civicboom/civicboom/docs/security.rst

 ~~~~~~~~
 At the system level, standard server security practices are used

-- Web server, database, and other parts of the system are kept separate
+- Web server, database, and other parts of the system are run on separate
+  servers so that bugs or human errors in one area won't compromise the
+  whole system
 - There are logs of which administrators are logging in to which
   servers and what they're doing